taustation-fan/players-guide/README.md

 The first factor you should consider is the primary and secondary stat associated with the career tasks.
 You should favor a career that makes use of Intelligence, because in the context of University courses, it makes sense to boost that stat anyway.
-You should also chose a career whose stats overlap with the strong stats of your genotype.
+You should also choose a career whose stats overlap with the strong stats of your genotype.

 All else being equal, you should avoid careers whose tasks make heavy